Ismail-Maj/Neo4j/README.md

 WITH n ORDER BY n.popularity DESC LIMIT 200 #top 200 by popularity RETURN n.title ORDER BY n.rating LIMIT 10 #bottom 10 by rating

-PSQL   : 2ms
+PSQL: 2ms
-SELECT * FROM (SELECT title,rating,popularity FROM netflixlibrary WHERE popularity is not null  ORDER BY popularity DESC LIMIT 200) as T1 ORDER BY rating LIMIT 10;
+SELECT * FROM
+(SELECT title,rating,popularity FROM netflixlibrary WHERE popularity is not null  ORDER BY popularity DESC LIMIT 200) as T1 ORDER BY rating LIMIT 10;

 ╒════════════════════════════════════════════════════╕
 │"Ghost Rider"                                       │